Frank Nelson Cole Prize in Algebra

 The current prize amount is US$5,000, awarded every three years to an AMS member or for a paper published in a recognized North American journal.

-The 2012 Cole Prize in Algebra was awarded to Alexander S. Merkurjev for his work on the essential dimension of groups.
+The 2015 Cole Prize in Algebra was awarded to Peter Scholze for his work on perfectoid spaces which has led to a solution of an important special case of the weight-monodromy conjecture of Deligne.

 About this Prize